UniRide - Campus Carpooling App

 Quantitative Validation

-I used convenience sampling across Ottawa campuses (Algonquin and Carleton) by asking students at libraries and cafeterias and by sharing the survey in Discord groups, and a coffee incentive helped me collect 205 valid responses (after removing incomplete and inconsistent responses).
+I used convenience sampling across Ottawa campuses (Algonquin and Carleton) by recruiting in libraries and cafeterias and sharing the survey in Discord groups, and a coffee incentive helped me collect 205 valid responses (after removing incomplete or inconsistent entries).

-I used convenience sampling across Ottawa campuses (Algonquin and Carleton) by asking students at libraries and cafeterias and by sharing the survey in Discord groups, and a coffee incentive helped me collect 205 valid responses (after removing incomplete and inconsistent responses).
+I used convenience sampling across Ottawa campuses (Algonquin and Carleton) by recruiting in libraries and cafeterias and sharing the survey in Discord groups, and a coffee incentive helped me collect 205 valid responses (after removing incomplete or inconsistent entries).

-I used convenience sampling across Ottawa campuses (Algonquin and Carleton) by asking students at libraries and cafeterias and by sharing the survey in Discord groups, and a coffee incentive helped me collect 205 valid responses (after removing incomplete and inconsistent responses).
+I used convenience sampling across Ottawa campuses (Algonquin and Carleton) by recruiting in libraries and cafeterias and sharing the survey in Discord groups, and a coffee incentive helped me collect 205 valid responses (after removing incomplete or inconsistent entries).

 Who’s the user